- Canary Islands

 Puerto de la Cruz is the largest town and resort on the north coast in Tenerife and it's worth visiting for a day.

-In Puerto de la Cruz you will also find Loro Parque, but this is something that will take up an entire day if you decide to visit.
+In Puerto de la Cruz you will also find Loro Parque, but visiting this park will take up an entire day if you decide to go.

-In Puerto de la Cruz you can go to the famous Playa Jardin, a lovely black sand beach, or to Lagos Martianes, a pool complex with saltwater, designed by Cesar Manrique.
+In Puerto de la Cruz you can go to the famous Playa Jardin, a lovely black sand beach, or to Lagos Martianez, a pool complex with saltwater, designed by Cesar Manrique.

 Then visit the old streets, the walk on the promenade and go to the Botanical Garden, which is the only one in Tenerife (unless you also count the Palmetum in Santa Cruz).

 Days 6 & 7